develffn/FundX-KB/connections/connection-to-binance-futures/README.md

 Once you will create an API key, please click on the **Wallet** menu and select **Futures** section.
 After confirming the opening of a futures account, an additional option will appear for your key, which is called **Enable Futures**.

-Please activate it and after you can connect to Binance Futures in Quantower
+Please activate it and after you can connect to Binance Futures in FundX

 ![](<../../.gitbook/assets/image (87).png>)